z-prize/prize-mobile-msm/README.md

 rough overall performance numbers in a blog post.
 If you would like to opt out of having your team information included please let us know in the email when you send in your mid-competition submission.

+### Final Submission

+The final submission of the application is due by October 1st (23:59 GMT).

+The final submission must meet all the constraints listed above, including that the application be buildable from source and installable as an app on the target device.
+If any constraints are not met, the submission will not be judged, and will not be eligible to win any prizes.
+As a result, it is **highly recommended** that teams send a version of the submission to the judging team at least 3 days in advance of the deadline so there is time to inform the team of any constraints that are not met (e.g. that the application does not build with the given instructions).
+After the deadline, absolutely no modification can be made that could reasonable effect the benchmarked performance.
+Any alterations to auxiliary constraints (e.g. licensing) will only be allowed if it does not effect the fairness of the competition, at the discretion of the judging team.

+For the submission, please send an email to the judging team with the source code, build instructions, and documentation of optimization techniques used.
+Sharing a git repository endpoint, or an archive (e.g. `.tar.gz` or `.zip`) are two acceptable options for sharing source code and documentation.
+Please include your team name with the submission.
+Once your submission has been evaluated, the judging team will respond with any concerns related to constraints, and with detailed performance numbers.

+The judging team will evaluate all received submissions that meet the constraints.
+The judging team will communicate with the individual teams to inform them of their submission's evaluated performance and give an opportunity to raise any concerns (e.g. if the evaluated performance is far out of line with the teams own benchmarking).
+Once all submissions have been evaluated, and any concerns about the evaluated performance numbers are resolved, the sponsorship team will announce the results!

 #### Judging team

 Victor Graf: